lionheart/Pushpin/README.md

        bundle exec pod install

 5. Open `Pushpin.xcworkspace` to compile and run the project.

-       > [!NOTE]
-       > You will need to remove references to licensed fonts in the project before compilation.
+You will need to remove references to licensed fonts in the project before compilation (these were licensed only for bundling in the application and not available in this repo).

 ### Optional